deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

          when: bootstrapped.stat.exists == False
    ```

-4. You have to specify one more variable `node_group`.
+4. Specify one more `node_group` variable.
 This variable must be the same as the name of `NodeGroup` to which node will belong.
-Variable can be passed in different ways, here is an example using inventory file:
+Variable can be passed in different ways, for example, by using an inventory file.:

    ```text
    [system]